bigeagleowl/A-Shaky-Start-Talk-Timer/README.md

 This is written in MicroPython.

 If you press button B for more than 2 seconds whilst not counting down, this sets the timer into debug mode which sets the talk duration to 15 seconds.
-To exit debug mode just press the reset button.
+This will display as a single dimly lit LED.
+To exit debug mode, use button A to set a new talk duration

 The radio message being sent has the format "asstt COMMAND PAYLOAD" as it sent as a string.
 For the COMMAND start, the PAYLOAD is the talk length/25 i.e. the delay to switch off each LED.
 The other COMMAND is stop and it has no PAYLOAD.